Signed in as:

 Once a month on Sundays get your creativity juices flowing as we join with others to stitch, weave, mend, paint, knit, or whatever your "thing" is.
 We chat and share, snack and stitch and nourish our souls together.
 Wagbo will serve hot tea and coffee.
 We will plan to host from 11:00 a.m. to 2:00 p.m. but you can come anytime and stay as late as you like.
 See 2025 schedule here.

-Learn how to use natural materails to create beautiful garments, unique household textiles or creative decor using weaving techniques and other fiber arts skills.
-Classes coming soon!
+Learn how to use natural materials to create beautiful garments, unique household textiles or creative decor using weaving techniques and other fiber arts skills.
+Look up classes on our program schedule and watch for links to register on-line.
+Thanks to Antrim Womens Alliance, Charlevoix Co.
+Community Foundation and the Great Lakes Energy People Fund for support to renovate this space.

 There are lots of ways to enjoy what Wagbo has to offer.
 There are wooded trails to explore, a fiber arts classroom with looms for you to try your hand at weaving.
-There are oppportunities if you need a space to start a small land-based business, or begin farming or gardening.
-Rent our outdoor pavillion or the community room for your next event!
+There are opportunities if you need a space to start a small land-based business, or begin farming or gardening.
+Rent our outdoor pavillion or the indoorcommunity room for your next event!

 Our Maple Syrup making has been supported by volunteer crews for several decades.
 Come join us and learn a thing or two about making syrup!
-It's really fun and it gets you connected to the the outdoors and new people.
+It's really fun and it helps you connect to the outdoors and to new people.

 Your support and contributions will enable us to support our programs and fund our mission.
 Send a check or money order to Wagbo Farm at 5745 N. M-66, East Jordan, MI 49727 or click the button below to donate on-line.